OLD PROGRAM REQUIRMENTS (FALL 2019 AND PRIOR)

 Core Dissertation Committee.
 By the third Friday of September in Semester 3 (Fall), each student is required to submit to the Department Graduate Office the names of the members of his/her Dissertation Committee, using the Departmental Dissertation Committee Form.
-At this stage, the Dissertation Committee must include four tenure-track/tenured faculty members (herein denoted the “Core”) from the Department, including the student’s dissertation advisor.
-(Note: the Dissertation Committee for the final defense requires five members; see below.)
-The Core Dissertation Committee is responsible for evaluating the student’s Ph.D. qualifying examination and monitoring the student’s progress throughout his/her years in the Ph.D. program.
-Three of the committee members must be full time members of the FAS faculty.
-One of the four Core Dissertation Committee members must be from outside of the student’s area of specialization as defined by the department (biomedical chemistry and chemical biology, biomolecular and biophysical chemistry, nanoscience and materials, synthetic chemistry, and theory and computation).
+At this stage, the Dissertation Committee must include four tenure-track/tenured faculty members (herein denoted the “Core”), including the student’s dissertation advisor and the chair of the committee.
+The chair of a student's dissertation committee cannot be their faculty advisor or co-advisor.
+The Core Dissertation Committee is responsible for evaluating the student’s Ph.D. qualifying examination and monitoring the student’s progress throughout their years in the Ph.D. program.
+Three of the committee members must be full time members of the Department of Chemistry.
+One of the four Core Dissertation Committee members must be from outside of the student’s area of specialization.
 With the permission of the DGS and the student’s dissertation advisor, a student can select one expert who is not a member of the Department’s tenure-track/tenured faculty to serve as a member of the Core Dissertation Committee.
-Before choosing outside members, however, students should bear in mind that serving on a Dissertation Committee is a substantial commitment, and the student should ensure that all their selected Committee members will be able to attend the required examinations, seminars, and periodic meetings, as described below.
+Before choosing outside members, however, students should bear in mind that serving on a Dissertation Committee is a substantial commitment, and the student should ensure that all their selected Committee members will be able to attend the required examinations, seminars, and periodic meetings.
 Students are encouraged to discuss Dissertation Committee choices with their dissertation advisor prior to selection.

 Coursework.
 During Semester 3, students should complete any remaining required classroom oriented coursework.
 Non-native English speakers for whom accent correction was recommended by ALI might, in consultation with their dissertation advisor, want to attend the Accent Correction course offered by ALI as well.
 In addition, students must register for Graduate Seminar, a course designed to give students the opportunity to present a 45-minute seminar in front of the department and to attend seminars presented by their peers (CHEM-GA 3010).
 Graduate Seminar should not be confused with the weekly Departmental Colloquia.
 Students also must register for a number of Research credits sufficient to maintain full-time status.
 As in Year 1, Research is regarded as an academic course, and students receive a grade for Research from their dissertation advisor.